-Indigenous Food and Dairy Products AG2202FD
+Indigenous Food and Dairy Products

-Year: II Semester: II Total: 6 hours /week Lecture: 4 hour/week Practical: 2 hours/week Lab: 0 hours/week
+Lecture: 4 hour/week

+Practical: 2 hours/week

+Lab: 0 hours/week

 Indigenous food and dairy products have an important role in our society.
 The course covers the manufacture of different indigenous dairy products from food and milk.
 Some of the indigenous dairy products are produced and consumed on a special day within a household, but their role is not limited.